Justin Lekhanya

 General Justin Metsing Lekhanya (7 April 1938 – 20 January 2021) was the Minister of Defence and Chairman of the Military Council of Lesotho (head of government) from 24 January 1986 to 2 May 1991.

 Background

 Born in Thaba-Tseka in 1938, Lekhanya completed his primary and secondary education in Roman Catholic Schools.
 After working as a migrant mine worker in South Africa, he joined the Basutoland Mounted Police in 1960.
-He became the only Masotho officer heading a paramilitary Police Mobile Unit (PMU) platoon soon after its formation in 1965.
+He became the only Mosotho officer heading a paramilitary Police Mobile Unit (PMU) platoon soon after its formation in 1965.
 During the early 1970s, he received trainings at police academies in South Africa and Rhodesia, and later assumed command of the PMU as a Major General in 1975.
 Lekhanya also oversaw its transformation into the Lesotho Paramilitary Force, later known as Lesotho Defence Force.

 In power

 Lekhanya was commander of the army when he overthrew Prime Minister Leabua Jonathan in a 1986 military coup following revelations that he had been the victim of a hoax by two Pan-Africanist Congress military commanders exiled from South Africa, Potlako Leballo and Bernard Leeman.
 They had served Lekhanya as a Lesotho Paramilitary Force Major in 1977 under a false identity.
 The hoax had resulted in Lekhanya financing the Lesotho Liberation Army against himself.

 Lekhanya immediately sought to improve relations with South Africa, which were strained due to Jonathan's support of the African National Congress.
 Lekhanya also gave more power to Lesotho's king at first, but later came into dispute with him, and he deposed the king in another military coup in 1990.
 The king was eventually restored in 1995, and Lekhanya was overthrown in a 1991 military coup.